Demetrios Laskaris Leontares: Biography

 In late 1420/early 1421 and again in May 1421, Leontares was dispatched by Manuel II to Mehmed I in missions of good will, as reports of preparations for an Ottoman attack on Constantinople increased.
 The first meeting occurred during a crossing of the Bosphorus by Mehmed.
 Leontares, at the head of a group of Byzantine aristocrats and officials and supplied with gifts, met Mehmed at the Constantinopolitan suburb of Koutoulos (probably modern Kurtuluş) and escorted him to Diplokionion (modern Beşiktaş), where the Emperor and his sons awaited in their galley.
 The second meeting was a full embassy to the Sultan's residence in Adrianople in May 1421, perhaps connected with a purported amendment in Mehmed's will that would have made Manuel guardian of his two younger sons.
 Leontares was cordially received, but negotiations were prevented by Mehmed's death on 21 May.
 To prevent another struggle for succession, his death was kept secret for a while, and Leontares found himself under virtual house arrest.
 Only with difficulty did he manage to find out news of the Sultan's death and report them to Constantinople.

 Following the death of Mehmed, the hawkish party in the Byzantine court, headed by Manuel II's son and co-emperor John VIII, became ascendant, and Manuel II resigned effective control of the state to him.
 Leontares released Mustafa and Junayd from their exile, and the Ottoman prince was promised imperial support against Murad II if he would surrender the strategically important fortress of Gallipoli.
 With Byzantine support, Mustafa besieged and took Gallipoli, and managed to quickly establish his authority over the Ottomans' European domains.
 However, when Leontares was dispatched to demand Gallipoli from Mustafa, he was rebuffed.
 In the event, Mustafa was defeated by Murad in spring 1422, abandoned by his supporters, caught and executed.

 Leontares appears again in 1427, when he headed the Byzantine fleet in its last naval victory, over the forces of Carlo I Tocco (r.
 1411–1429) at the Battle of the Echinades.
 He later retired to a monastery, under the monastic name Daniel, and died probably on 6 September 1431.
 He was buried at the Petra Monastery in Constantinople.
 Markos Eugenikos and Gennadios Scholarios wrote funeral eulogies in his honour.

 Family

-Little is known about his family, except that he had brothers and was married, having one known son, John Laskaris Leontares.
+Little is known of Leontares' ancestry, however the history of his descendants is recorded in a series of family chronicles written in the 15th century.